 Dianne graduated cum laude with a B.A. degree in Graphic/Fine/Craft Arts from Columbia College Chicago.
 During that time she studied under Ed Paschke, Phyllis Bramson, Fred Berger, and Vera Berdich.
 She went on to study medical illustration at the University of Illinois, and earned an M.A.M.S. degree in Biocommunication Art.

 Dianne works with oil and cold wax medium, acrylic, and collage; and in 2010 she created a field sculpture on 5 acres of farmland in Oregon, Illinois.
 For 8 years she facilitated an art studio and media lab for adults with developmental challenges.
 Her work is in private and corporate collections.
-You can see her work at Woodwalk Gallery in Egg Harbor, Wisconsin; New Editions Gallery in Lexington, Kentucky; and The Bascom Shop in Highlands, North Carolina.
+You can see her work at Woodwalk Gallery in Egg Harbor, Wisconsin and New Editions Gallery in Lexington, Kentucky.